 VoIP offers businesses cheaper connectivity worldwide and offers additional features.
-Landline use is rapidly declining.
+Business traditional landline use is rapidly declining.

-VoIP is less expensive.
-VoIP telephone systems strictly operate via Internet, which offers cheaper, easier and effective connectivity worldwide.
+- VoIP is less expensive.
+VoIP telephone systems strictly operate via the Internet, which offers cheaper, easier and effective connectivity worldwide.

-VoIP is flexible and mobile friendly.
+- VoIP is flexible and mobile-friendly.
 Moving to a new location no longer means running a whole lot of new wiring or waiting for a technician to come over and set up your phones.
 Your phone system just moves with you.
-VoIP can extend phone and fax services to all of your wired, desktop and mobile devices, regardless you are located or travelling at any time.
+VoIP can extend phone and fax services to all of your wired, desktop, and mobile devices, regardless of you are located or traveling at any time.

-Easy to manage.
-VoIP can be managed via web interfaced account, allowing you to easily maintain and fine-tune your phone system.
+- Easy to manage.
+VoIP can be managed via a web interfaced account, allowing you to easily maintain and fine-tune your phone system.

 - Eliminate phone wiring.
 An IP telephone system allows you to connect hardware IP phones directly to a standard computer network port.
 Software phones can be installed directly on your PC.